Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 #### 2.2.3 - Improved Cubic spline
 ------
 #### This idea came to me from the ref [5]

+**first method: intial and final zero acceleration**

 for more control over the start and finishing points we can use 4-th order polynomial for the start and finishing points. so instead of using n polynomials with an order of 3, we'll use n-2 polynomials with order of 3 and two polynmials with an order of 4. the first and final polynomials so to speak.
 This will give us two more constants hence, we can apply two more constraints.

+**second method: smooth acceleration curve**

-Another way of imporvemnt is to use p=4 altogether. this requires that the calculations be re-done in a similar manner to the previous section.
+Another way of imporvemnt is to use p=4 altogether. this requires that the calculations be re-done in a similar manner to the previous section. of course one of the polynomials have to be p=5. either first or last polynomial so to speak. because the number of constrains we want for $n+1$ points are:
+- $2n$ constraints for the positions
+- $n-1$ constraints for the velocity continuity
+- $n-1$ constraints for the acceleration continuity
+- $n-1$ constraints for the jerk continuity
+- $2$ constraints for initial and final velocity
+- $2$ constraints for initial and final acceleration

+that adds up to $5n+1$ constants. and since if we have n polynomials with the order of 4, we're going to get $5n$ constants. in order to add a constant, we can just put one of the polynomials a 5-th order.

 #### 2.2.4 - Multi-Point Trapezoidal
 #### 2.2.5 - PSO
 Here are some of my [researchs on PSO](https://github.com/ArthasMenethil-A/Delta-Robot-Trajectory-Planning/blob/main/Research/PSO/PSO.README.md)
-#### 2.2.6 - Multi-Point Trapezoidal
 #### 2.1.7 - Results
 ------
 #### Here is the animation of EE path for multi-points (cubic spline)